-Genesis 11 tells the story of what is known as the “Tower of Babel,” where all humanity in the whole world spoke with one language.
-In human strength and ingenuity, they united to build great city that within it featured a tower that would reach into heaven.
-Their primary motivation was to rival God by magnifying their own name over the face of the earth, thus, “…let us make a name for ourselves…” In response, God comes to witness this construction effort and judges them for their pride by confusing their languages and dispersing them throughout the earth.
-While the tower construction was undone, human enmity towards God survived.
+Genesis 11 tells the story of the Tower of Babel, where all humanity spoke one language.
+In their strength and ingenuity, they united to build a great city that featured a tower reaching into heaven.
+Their primary motivation was to rival God by magnifying their own names over the earth: “…let us make a name for ourselves…” In response, God witnesses this construction effort and judges them for their pride by confusing their languages and dispersing them throughout the earth.
+While the tower was dismantled, human enmity toward God has persisted into our post-modern world.

 “For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
 (22) Claiming to be wise, they became fools, (23) and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and reptiles.
 (24) Therefore, God gave them up in the lust of their hearts to impurity, to the dishonoring of their bodies among themselves, (25) because they exchanged the truth about God for a lie and worshipped and served the creature rather than the Creator, who is blessed forever!
-Amen (Rom 1:21-25).”
+Amen.”

-Psalm 2 depicts a royal “kingship” theme whose ultimate purpose to is celebrate the coronation of God’s anointed eternal king Jesus while exposing hostile nations who oppose the authority and sovereignty of God.
-The writer of this Psalm, David (cf. Acts 4:25-26) observes the seditious attitude of man against the Creator.
-“Why do the nations rage and the peoples plot in vain?”
-Keeping Genesis 11 in view, Psalm 2 is both instructive and encouraging as followers of Christ endeavor to live in submission to God in world the remains hostile to Him, His Gospel, and His Son.
-It also offers us this heavenly perspective, that we are to live with confidence that Jesus reigns on the throne over all creation.
-Let’s explore some of the details the text offers us.
+Keeping Genesis 11 in view, Psalm 2 is both instructive and encouraging as followers of Christ endeavor to live in submission to God in a world that remains hostile to Him, His Gospel, and His Son.
+It also offers us a heavenly perspective, instilling confidence that Jesus reigns on the throne over all creation.
+Let’s explore some truths this text offers us.

 Why Do the Nations Continually Plot in Vain? (v1-3)

-Paul also taught,
+Paul also adds (Rom 8:7):

 Response from Heaven (v4-6)

-At the end of the age, Jesus who is the anointed King over “Spiritual Israel” will have final victory over all that oppose him (Rev 19:11-21).
+At the end of the age, Jesus, who is the anointed King over “Spiritual Israel,” will have final victory over all that oppose Him (Rev 19:11-21).

 Authority Over the Nations Decreed (v7-9)

-Further, this Psalm declares the Jesus Christ is the Son of God who has inherited rule over earth to include nations of men who reject his rule whether they agree or not.
-They cannot say to Christ, “Not my president! or Not my king!”
+Additionally, this Psalm declares that Jesus Christ is the Son of God who has inherited rule over the earth, including the nations of men who reject His authority, whether they agree or not.
+We cannot say to Christ, “Not my president!” or “Not my king!”

-One of the reasons the reign of Christ is met with such hostility is that he has been given authority to judge the nations, “You shall break them with a rod of iron and dash them in pieces like a potter’s vessel.”
-Jesus also declared to the multitudes, “For the Father judges no one, but has given all judgement to the Son, (23) that all may honor the Son, just as they honor the Father…(Jn 5:22-23).”
+One reason the reign of Christ is met with such hostility is that He has been given authority to judge the nations (verse 9): “You shall break them with a rod of iron and dash them in pieces like a potter’s vessel.”
+Jesus also declared to the multitudes (Jn 5:22-23), “For the Father judges no one, but has given all judgment to the Son, (23) that all may honor the Son, just as they honor the Father…”

 Final Call to the Nations of Men (v10-12)

-The message of this Psalm is clear: Fallen man is by nature rebellious and rejects the authority of the God in heaven.
-In accordance with the providential will and plan of God, he has ordained his Son to rule the nations with an iron rod.
+The message of this Psalm is clear: Fallen man is by nature rebellious and rejects the authority of God in heaven.
+In accordance with the providential plan of God, he has ordained his Son to rule the nations with an iron rod.
 As men, we are created beings and do not get a vote on this matter, nor do we have any power to resist the will of God.
-The Bible boldly declares that whether you are believer or non-believer, ALL will honor the Son, and declare him to be King of all in the final analysis at the end of the age.
+The Bible boldly declares that whether you are a believer or a non-believer, ALL will honor the Son, and declare him to be King of all in the final analysis at the end of the age.
 Yes, even the inhabitants of hell will worship Him!

 “Therefore God has highly exalted him and bestowed on him the name that is above every name, (10) so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, (11) and every tongue confess that Jesus Christ is Lord, to the glory of God the Father (Phi 2:9-11).”